 The Authority has established an overall plan for its supervision of the insurance sector.
 The plan is flexible, in that it allows for changing or emerging risks, and the appropriate allocation of resources.

-The risk-based programme used by the Authority’s Insurance supervision unit is best described in nine phases.
+The risk-based programme used by the Authority’s Insurance Supervision Department is best described in nine phases.
 These phases are not necessarily sequential as supervision is a dynamic process.
 The phases are:

 Fundamental monitoring also includes an annual review of the annual statutory returns, as well as the Authority’s ongoing assessment of other information received.